Harper, Schwarber HR as Wheeler, Phils top Pads to open NLCS - WHIZ News

-Wheeler and two relievers combined on a one-hitter for Philadelphia.
-The Phillies managed just three hits off Darvish and the San Diego bullpen — the combined four hits matched the fewest ever in a postseason game.
+Zack Wheeler was awesome, too, combining with two relievers on a one-hitter for Philadelphia.
+The Phillies managed just three hits off Yu Darvish and the San Diego bullpen — the combined four hits matched the fewest ever in a postseason game.

 The Phillies will try to take a 2-0 lead when they send Aaron Nola to mound to oppose Blake Snell on Wednesday afternoon.
 Nola is set to pitch against his brother, Padres catcher Austin Nola.